What are the best vinyl cutting machines available today?

 The Deep Cut blade is what lets you take advantage of the 2 mm cutting clearance of the Portrait 2.
 This means you can cut thick and light materials like balsa wood and craft foam, perfect for jigsaw puzzles and party decorations.

-I’ve said it before and I’ll say it again: the best thing about the Portrait 2 is its size.
+I’ve said it before and I’ll say it again: my favorite thing about the Portrait 2 is its size.
 It has all the features of a standard home vinyl cutter in a frame that, at 16″ by 5.5″, can easily fit on a shelf.
 And it only weighs 3.5 lbs, making it so easy to bring to a friend’s house to help with making decorations or invitations.

 For some, the small size will certainly be a drawback.
 It can only cut 8 inches wide, so if you want to cut a long sign of foot tall lettering you’re out of luck.